WilsonDhChen/mediasrv_linux/README.md

 ﻿
 # lyVTS Mediasrv (H265 Support)

-lyVTS Mediasrv which is an excellent cross-platform Live Streaming Server, developed by LanYu(Dalian).Inc .
+lyVTS Mediasrv which is an excellent cross-platform Live Streaming Server, developed by coder .

 Support Linux Windows MacOSX and ARM-Linux platform.